Zoomdata/custom-regions-visualization/docs/Home.md

 ## Multiple Custom Region Visualizations

 You can have multiple custom regions charts, each with a different set of regions or data source configurations.
+If you have data sets that are using the same set of GeoJSON/TopoJSON regions then you can set the Map Configuration variable in the data source chart configuration.

+If you have different regions then you have a couple of options:
+* Add the map data as additional libraries to the same custom visualization.
+The risk here is that, if the files are large, it could slow down the loading and rendering of the map
+* Create a new custom visualization with those specific map files.
 Repeat the installation/import and customization process to tailor a new chart to a different set of parameters.

 ## Different Data Sources
 One custom_regions chart that is loaded can be used against multiple data sources in Zoomdata, provided those data sources have the same field configuration for the region ID.
 For example, one table contains sales_value while a different table tracks site_visits; both tables have a field named 'sales_region' with the same set of region names.
 Both of these sources can have the newly added visualization associated with them.